yuefan98/nleis.py/docs/source/getting-started.rst

 .. important::
   🎉 Congratulations!
-You're now up and running with :code:`nleis.py` 🎉 For those who are already acquainted with :code:`impedance.py`, I hope you'll discover the similarities with :code:`nleis.py` and appreciate how closely aligned they are at this point.
+You're now up and running with :code:`nleis.py` 🎉 For those who are already acquainted with :code:`impedance.py`, we expect you will quickly discover the similarities with :code:`nleis.py` and appreciate their close alignment at this point.

 .. note::